 The book of Philemon is an excellent book to explore the hypocrisy of Paul where he rejects obeying the law on one hand but uses the law to establish his point on the other.
 We will also see how Paul settle accounts, playing good Samaritan cover up and finally telling Philemon that he owes himself to Paul, so the account is settled.

 The thirty-fourth chapter of Ezekiel is about shepherds of Israel and judgement on His flock.
 God Himself will shepherd His flock.

 When Ezekiel is warning about God’s judgments, the people do hear his words but they do not ‘do’ them.
 Today, we have the same problem in Christianity.
 Have you ever heard of ‘we are saved by faith alone’ lie?

 The book of Ezekiel is one of the major prophets in the Old Testament.
 It was authored by Ezekiel who was set as a watchman to the house of Israel.
-The twenty-first chapter of Ezekiel is about God using Babylon as an instrument of His judgment.
+The thirty-second chapter of Ezekiel is about mourning for Pharoah and Egypt.

 In the sixth chapter of Galatians, Paul writes to bear one another’s burden by bearing our own, lies of sowers and reapers, his boasting only on the cross of Christ plus one more, plus a few extra things and finally the magic coat deception.